avbrown/new_film_studio_at_microsoft/README.md

 # Bottom Line Up Front
 There are some general best practices for making ROI in movies.
-1. The genres to invest in are...
+1. The genres to invest in are horror, mystery, and thriller.
-2. Trust directors over actors
+2. Trust directors over actors.
 3. A good runtime is...
-4. The best months to release are dependent on genre
+4. The best months to release are dependent on genre.

 ## Business Understanding